-18 And contrary to Appellant's argument, the 19 Department never stated that FAA Bill of Sale was the only 20 contract argument.
-Our position is based explicitly on 21 both the purchase agreement and the FAA Bill of Sale.
-22 While not necessary to complete the sale, but as further 23 evidence of the title transfer, the four legal and beneficial title transfer on January 27th, 2015, and the 24 25 consistent with the purchase agreement and the FAA Bill of
+18 And contrary to Appellant's argument, the 19 Department never stated that FAA Bill of Sale was the only contract agreement.
+Our position is based explicitly on 20 21 both the purchase agreement and the FAA Bill of Sale.
+22 While not necessary to complete the sale, but as further 23 evidence of the title transfer, the full legal and beneficial title transfer on January 27th, 2015, and 2.4 25 consistent with the purchase agreement and the FAA Bill of